 Why You Need Building Ordinance Coverage

 Building Ordinance insurance covers losses your business incurs due to the enforcement of building codes.
-This coverage is important since building codes can significantly increase the cost of repairing or replacing a damaged building.
-These increased costs aren't covered under a typical commercial property policy.
+Such insurance is important because building codes can significantly increase the cost of repairing or replacing a damaged building.
+These increased costs aren't adequately covered under a typical commercial property policy.

 Purpose of Building Codes

 Building codes or ordinances set minimum standards that must be met when structures are built or reconstructed.
-Their purpose is to protect the health and safety of building occupants.
-Building codes may be enacted and enforced by state and/or local governments.
+They help ensure that new or repaired buildings are safe, structurally sound, and resistant to natural hazards like wind and fire.
+Building codes are enacted and enforced by state or local governments.

-Building codes are primarily directed at new construction.
-Yet, they may also apply when existing structures are renovated, altered, reconstructed or used in a different way.
-Some codes may require a building that is only partially damaged to be demolished and reconstructed rather than repaired.
-A building may require demolition and reconstruction if the damaged portion is worth 50% or more of the building's value.
-Codes can affect the size, design, height, usage and location of a structure.
-They may also determine the building materials that may be used.
+While building codes focus on new construction, they may also apply to existing structures that are renovated, altered, reconstructed or used in a different way.
+In some cases, codes may prohibit damaged buildings from being repaired.
+For instance, a code may stipulate that a building must be demolished and reconstructed rather than repaired if the damaged portion is worth 50% or more of the building's value.
+Codes can affect the size, design, height, usage, and location of a structure.
+They may also dictate the types of building materials that may be used.

-Building codes change frequently.
-Codes that existed when a structure was built may be outdated when a loss occurs.
+Building codes are revised frequently.
+Codes that existed when a structure was built may have changed significantly by the time a loss occurs.
 To meet current codes, a damaged building undergoing repair may require expensive materials.
 Some structures may need to be reconfigured.
-Thus, building codes can significantly increase the cost of the repairs or renovations.
+Thus, building codes can significantly increase the cost of repairs or renovations.

 Ordinance or Law Exclusion

-Most property policies contain an Ordinance or Law exclusion similar to one found in the ISO form.
-This exclusion precludes any loss caused by the enforcement of any law or ordinance that regulates the construction, use or repair of any property.
+Most property policies contain an Ordinance or Law exclusion like the one found in the standard ISO policy.
+The exclusion precludes any loss caused by the enforcement of any law or ordinance that regulates the construction, use or repair of any property.
 It also excludes any law that requires the tearing down of any property, including the cost of removing its debris.

 Ordinance or Law insurance consists of the three coverages described below.
-They are designated A, B and C. You may purchase any or all of them.
+You may purchase any or all of them.

-- Coverage A: Loss of Undamaged Portion This coverage applies when only one portion of a building has been damaged, but the code requires demolition of the entire structure.
-It covers the loss in value of the undamaged portion of the building.
+- Coverage A: Loss of Undamaged Portion.
+Applies when one portion of a building has been damaged but the code requires demolition of the entire structure.
+Covers the loss in value of the undamaged portion of the building

-- Coverage C: Increased Cost of Construction Covers the cost to repair or reconstruct damaged portions of the building.
-It also covers the costs to reconstruct or remodel undamaged portions of that building, whether or not demolition is required.
+- Coverage C: Increased Cost of Construction.
+Covers the cost to repair or reconstruct damaged portions of the building.
+Also covers the costs to reconstruct or remodel undamaged portions of that building, whether or not demolition is required

 Coverage A is included in the limit of insurance that applies to the building.
-For Coverages B and C, you can purchase a separate limit for each coverage, or a combined limit that applies to both coverages.
+For Coverages B and C, you can purchase a separate limit for each coverage, or a combined limit applicable to both coverages.

 The Building Ordinance endorsement contains some exclusions.
 First, none of the coverages applies to repair or replacement of property due to contamination by fungus, wet or dry rot, bacteria, or pollutants.
 Also excluded are costs imposed by any law requiring you to clean up any of these substances.
-Thirdly, Coverage C applies only if the building is used for similar occupancy (purpose) as prior to the loss unless that type of occupancy is barred by building codes.
+Thirdly, Coverage C applies only if the restored or remodeled building is intended for similar occupancy (purpose) as the current property, unless that type of occupancy is barred by an ordinance or law.